PAKISTAN

 Lack of obligation to share passive infrastructure

-It is reported that Kazakhstan has no obligation for passive infrastructure sharing in the country to deliver telecom services to end users, and it is not practised in the mobile sector and in the fixed sector based on commercial agreements.
+It is reported that there is no obligation for passive infrastructure sharing in Pakistan to deliver telecom services to end users.
+However, it is practised in both the mobile and fixed sectors based on commercial agreements.

 Coverage Telecommunications sector